Key Takeaways:

 - Physical discomfort

-Residential alcohol treatment is a program where you live at a treatment center for 30, 60, or 90 days while you recover from alcohol addiction.
+Residential alcohol addiction treatment is a program where you live at a treatment center for 30, 60, or 90 days while you recover from alcohol addiction.
 At My Time Recovery, you get 24/7 support in a comfortable setting that feels like home, not a hospital.

 Your days follow a schedule, but you won’t feel rushed.
 You’ll attend therapy sessions and group meetings.
 You’ll also go to recovery meetings outside the center.
-The program focuses on helping you sleep better, eat healthy meals, and manage stress.
+Our program focuses on helping you sleep better, eat healthy meals, and manage stress.

-Treatment Options
+Treatment Options For Alcohol Addiction

 My Time Recovery uses evidence-based therapies such as CBT (Cognitive Behavioral Therapy) and DBT (Dialectical Behavior Therapy).
 You’ll also have access to: